jcelaya/hdrmerge/README.md

 +  Guillermo Luijk, Zero Noise, <http://www.guillermoluijk.com/tutorial/zeronoise/index.html>
 +  Jens Mueller, dngconvert, <https://github.com/jmue/dngconvert>
 +  Jarosz, W. (2001).
 Fast image convolutions.
 In SIGGRAPH Workshop.
 Code from Ivan Kuckir, <http://blog.ivank.net/fastest-gaussian-blur.html>

+There is also a community forum for discussions and connecting with other users (as well as other Free Software projects) at <https://discuss.pixls.us>, hosted by [PIXLS.US](https://pixls.us).